SCM-NV/qmflows/docs/qd_get_started.rst

 =====
-1:		General overview & getting started
+General Overview & Getting Started
 =====

 1. Create two directories named ‘core’ and ‘ligand’.
 The 'core' directory should contain the input cores & the 'ligand' should contain the input ligands.
 The quantum dots will be exported to the 'QD' directory.